siyuyuan/siyuyuan.github.io/content/authors/admin/_index.md

 first_name: Siyu
 email: ""
 ---
-Siyu Yuan (员司雨) is a second-year Ph.D. student at the School of Data Science in Fudan University and a member of [KW FUDAN Lab](http://kw.fudan.edu.cn/), supervised by Associate [Prof. Deqing Yang](https://sds.fudan.edu.cn/c1/56/c22442a508246/page.htm) and [Prof. Yanghua Xiao](http://kw.fudan.edu.cn/people/xiaoyanghua/).
+Siyu Yuan (员司雨) is a second-year Ph.D. student at Fudan University in the School of Data Science and a member of [KW FUDAN Lab](http://kw.fudan.edu.cn/), supervised by Associate [Prof. Deqing Yang](https://sds.fudan.edu.cn/c1/56/c22442a508246/page.htm) and [Prof. Yanghua Xiao](http://kw.fudan.edu.cn/people/xiaoyanghua/).

-She is devoted to acquiring knowledge, especially **cognitive knowledge** based on language models and making machines have human-like cognitive abilities.
-Main interested research topics include (but not limited to)
+She is devoted to making machines have human-like cognitive abilities and aligning autonomous generative agents with human cognition.
+Her interested research topics are mostly around **cognitive science with generative agents**, including (but are not limited to)

-* **Knowledge acquisition**, especially on excavating knowledge based on language models, including concept acquisition, script generation and analogy making.
+* **Cognitive Reasoning**, especially on exploring the cognitive reasoning abilities of generative agents, including analogical reasoning, language planning, and belief exploration of LLMs.
+The ultimate goal is to enhance the understanding of these agents about themselves and others, thereby enabling them to generate responses that align better with human cognition.
-* **Cognitive reasoning**, especially on exploring the cognitive reasoning abilities of language models, including analogical reasoning, language planning, and belief exploration of LLMs.
+* **Reasoning and Planning**, especially on equipping generative agents with human-level reasoning and planning capabilities, revolving around decision-making, case-based reasoning, and other complex reasoning tasks.
-* **LLM prompt engineering**, especially on endowing appropriate instructions with COT to LLMs (e.g., GPT-4, GPT-3.5, GPT-3, BLOOMZ, LLaMA) for various kinds of tasks.
+* **Knowledge Acquisition**, especially on excavating knowledge based on generative agents, including concept acquisition, script generation and analogy making.
+These aim to construct rich knowledge bases that can be effectively utilized.

 (Download my [resumé](http://siyuyuan.github.io/uploads/resume.pdf).)